bernie-skipole/indi/docs/source/usage/introduction.rst

 **indiredis.indiwsgi.make_wsgi_app**

 Your own web framework could be used to write code that can read and write to a redis service.
-However the package indiredis.indiwsgi is provided with the function make_wsgi_app which creates a Python WSGI application that can provide a demonstration web service.
+However the package indiredis.indiwsgi is provided with the function make_wsgi_app which creates a Python WSGI application that provides a demonstration web service.

 It displays connected devices and properties, and allows the user to set properties according to the Indi specification.

 WSGI - https://wsgi.readthedocs.io/en/latest/what.html

-WSGI is a specification that describes how a web server communicates with web applications. indiwsgi is such an application, and produces html and javascript code which is then served by a web server that understands wsgi.
+WSGI is a specification that describes how a web server communicates with web applications.
+The function make_wsgi_app creates such an application, and produces html and javascript code which is then served by a web server that understands wsgi.

 indiwsgi requires the 'skipole' Python framework, available from Pypi, and a wsgi web server, such as 'waitress' also available from Pypi.